Yusuf-YENICERI/Ffmpeg-with-Node-inside-Docker/README.md

 5- Now, you should have a file called as package-lock.json.

-7- Include this lines inside your main js file:
+7- Include this lines inside your main js file(the file you write your code):

 var ffmpeg_static = require('ffmpeg-static');